 Arson is a criminal offense involving the destruction of property (or attempted destruction of property) using fire.
 The crime of arson, as defined in California Penal Code 451 PC, occurs when you:

 - Any structure, forest land, or property.

-Criminal liability exists for anyone who attempts to commit arson or aids, counsels, or procures another person to commit arson.
+Criminal liability exists for anyone who attempts to commit arson or aids, counsels or procures another person to commit arson.
 This means that you can face criminal charges for arson in San Diego even if your attempt to commit arson is unsuccessful or you merely encourage another person to commit the crime.

-In order to be convicted of arson in San Diego, you must act willfully and maliciously.
+To be convicted of arson in San Diego, you must act willfully and maliciously.
 You will be considered to have acted willfully when you do something on purpose.
 This prevents you from being held criminally liable for actions that are unintentional or accidental.
 You will be considered to have acted maliciously if you intentionally do something wrong or with the “unlawful intent to defraud, annoy, or injure” another person.

 Set Fire or Burn

 You can be charged with arson for setting a fire or burning a structure, forest, or property.
 There is no requirement for the object of your crime to go up in flames.
 Instead, you can face criminal charges for arson if you use fire to damage or destroy property.
 There is no minimum amount of damage that must be done to trigger criminal liability.
 Any amount of damage – no matter how minor or small – is sufficient.

 Target of Arson